-A well constructed poultry shelter helps minimise problems associated with poultry keeping.
-The structure should be made of sound materials (eg. timber, wire netting and sheet metal) so that it is rat proof, weather proof and allows good ventilation.
+A well-constructed poultry shelter helps minimise problems associated with poultry keeping.
+The structure should be made of sound materials (e.g. timber, wire netting and sheet metal) so that it is rat proof, weather proof and allows good ventilation.

-- A floor area of 0.37 square metres is required for each bird.
-For example a coop for 12 laying hens must be 2.4 metres long by 1.8 metres wide. - Planning approval is required for coops more than 10 square metres. - The coop must be placed at least one metre away from all boundary fences to allow access for cleaning.
+- A floor area of 0.37 square metres is recommended for each bird. - It is recommended that the coop is placed at least one metre away from boundary fences to allow access for cleaning. - Food and straw should be kept in vermin proof receptacles. - Waste should be cleared up and disposed of weekly in cooler months and more frequently during warmer months. - The coop can be faced in an easterly or southerly direction for better ventilation and to help keep the floor dry.

-- The structure must be neat and tidy. - Food and straw must be kept in vermin proof receptacles. - Waste should be cleared up and disposed of weekly in cooler months and more frequently during warmer months. - Face the open front of the coop in an easterly or southerly direction for better ventilation and to help keep the floor dry. - Paint the outside green to make it less conspicuous. - Paint the roof white and plant trees and shrubs around the outside to help make it cooler in summer. - Concrete flooring is recommended in the shelter.
+- The roof of the coop can be painted white to help reflect sun, and plant trees and shrubs around the outside to help make it cooler in summer. - Concrete flooring is recommended in the shelter.